 What is the Difference between Oil-in-Water and Water-in-Oil Emulsions?

-The choice of emulsifying agents is another important factor.
+The choice of emulsifying agents is important factor, which impact the quality and stability of both, oil-in-water and water-in-oil emulsions.
 Although some nano-sized emulsions can be naturally stable, most emulsion are not naturally stable over longer periods of time.
 Therefore, the formulation must be carefully designed to create dispersions with an enhanced shelf life.
 Not every emulsifying agent is compatible with any type of emulsion.
 An emulsifying agent with good solubility in water may facilitate an oil-in-water emulsion better than water-in-oil, whilst an emulsifier with good solubility in oil may work best for water-in-oil emulsions.